sudhirmishra/course-handouts/README.md

 ### NOTE ###

 Level of course with code CS_G513 is 5  and level of course with code CS_F422 is 4.
 The first digit in the course code determines the level of the course.
-For ME students, the restriction is on taking only **two 4 level electives** throughout the 4 semesters; excluding the 4 level compulsory disciplinary courses.
+For ME students, the restriction is on taking only **two 4 level electives** throughout the 4 semesters; including the 4 level compulsory disciplinary courses.